HKU-HealthAI/BrainVLM/README.md

 [Example Output](#Example_Output)

 ## Environment Installation
-Linux Ubuntu 22.04.5
+We recommend installing and running this project on Ubuntu 22.04.5.

-1. Clone this repository and navigate to the brainvlm folder
+Clone this repository and navigate to the project folder:
 ~~~~
 git clone https://github.com/HKU-HealthAI/BrainVLM.git
 cd BrainVLM